HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Comparing page weights on mobile and desktop, we notice that the difference between them is small, which seems surprising.
 Media should be served in an appropriate size and format depending on the size of the screen.
 This might not be the case here.

-At the 90th percentile, desktop pages got over 9 MB and mobile pages over 8 MB.
+At the 90th percentile, desktop pages were over 9 MB and mobile pages over 8 MB.
 We are far from the recommended threshold of 500 kB.
 To find pages under this threshold, we have to get to the 10th percentile.
 If we feel generous and aim for 1 MB, this can be found around the 25th percentile.
 There is still a long way to go…

 ### Carbon emissions

-_The notion of "carbon emissions" is a simplification since we are considering Greenhouse Gas Emissions, not only carbon emissions._
+<p class="note">Note: The notion of "carbon emissions" is a simplification since we are considering Greenhouse Gas Emissions, not only carbon emissions.</p>

 {{ figure_markup(
   image="total-carbon-emissions-by-percentile.png",